-If using conventional hinges, be aware that you should always use ball bearing or concealed bearing hinges for doors with door closers and in all fire rated openings.
+If using conventional hinges, be aware that you should always use ball bearing or concealed bearing hinges for doors with door closers and for fire rated openings.

 Continuous hinges extend the full height of the door which helps evenly distribute the weight of a door to the frame.
 This reduces the strain and wear to the door and frame.
 Continuous hinges are frequently used on retrofit applications because they can be surface mounted to the face of the exsting frame and door.

 Geared continuous hinges can carry doors up to 450 pounds while pin and barrel hinges can hold up to 600 pounds.